ethereum-optimism/optimism/specs/honest-challenger-fdg.md

 ### Counter Claims

-When a new claim is made in a dispute game with a [game tree](./fault-dispute-game.md#game-tree) depth in the range of `[1, MAX_DEPTH]`, the honest challenger processes it and performs a response.
-If multiple claims are observed since the last sync, the honest challenger responds to them in chronological order.
+For every claim made in a dispute game with a [game tree](./fault-dispute-game.md#game-tree) depth in the range of `[1, MAX_DEPTH]`, the honest challenger processes them and performs a response.

 To determine the appropriate response, the challenger first needs to know which [_team_](./fault-dispute-game.md#team-dynamics) it belongs to.